sjcockell/mmb8052/practicals/practical_08.md

 Here, we will be focussing on step 3, which is the bulk of the analysis.
 The final case study in the module will cover functional analysis – which can be applied downstream of many analysis tasks (not just RNA-Seq).

+The data we will be working with, and the process for downloading and processing the data to make it ready for step 3 are available from the module's Github page: <https://github.com/sjcockell/mmb8052/tree/main/practicals/practical_08>

 ## RNA-Seq Read Alignment

 We covered alignment of high-throughput sequencing reads to a reference genome in practical 7, and much of what we discussed there holds true for RNA-Seq alignment (the need for efficiency as experiments contain millions of reads, the nature of the alignment problem etc) with one key difference.
 The constructs in the sequencing library are derived from RNA, and in the case of eukaryotic mRNA that RNA is spliced post-transcription.
 Splicing means that a single read sequence may be derived from more than one genomic location, often separated by thousands of bases because of an intervening intron which has been spliced out.
 A read aligner designed for RNA-Seq data therefore has to be able to cope with split reads which arise because of splicing.